timbertson/fetlock/README.md

  - specifying package & configuration overrides
  - consistent nix API for importing the generated expressions

-The benefit for _developers_ is that adding a new language backend should be easier than writing a new tool, particularly if the language isn't doing anything particularly novel.
+The benefit for fetlock _contriubtors_ is that adding a new language backend should be easier than writing a new tool, particularly if the language isn't doing anything particularly novel.

 And for _users_, there's a single tool with consistent behaviour and functionality, rather than each language having its own unique usage, features and quirks.